 This board game has been designed to help experts in specific fields to break out of their niches, to work with people from other disciplines to create Internet-of-Things experiences.
 It aims to support mutual understanding by making the complex, simple.

-It was created in Berlin by Ricardo Brito and Paul Houghton from Futurice, a digital agency focused on Service Design, Consultancy and Software Craftsmanship.IoT SERVICE KIT
+It was created in Berlin by Ricardo Brito and Paul Houghton from Futurice, a digital agency focused on Service Design, Consultancy and Software Craftsmanship.VISIT TOOLBOX

 This toolbox contains a modular set of 13 design canvases and 3 decks of cards in a downloadable ZIP file.

 It has been designed to help a range of people to define and crystallise internet of things ideas; from experienced IoT design and development teams, to educators and novices.